amitavrchy/tsbasic/README.md

 Question 5: What is type inference in TypeScript?
-Why is it helpful?
+Why is it helpful? <br />
 Answer: Type inference in TypeScript is basically the compiler's ability to figure out the data type of something – like a variable – even when I haven't explicitly told it what that type is.
 It's like TypeScript playing detective with my code.
 Instead of me saying, 'Hey, this variable message is definitely a string,' if I just write let message = "Hello!", TypeScript is smart enough to go, '"Hello!" looks like a string, so message must be a string!'
 It does this for numbers, booleans, and even more complex things like objects and arrays.

 Firstly, I find type inference super helpful for a few reasons.
 First off, it makes my code way less cluttered.
 I don't have to write out all those type annotations all the time, which can get pretty repetitive.
 This makes my code cleaner and, I think, easier to read at a glance.